Keithomwansa/Keithomwansa.github.io/_posts/2025-07-16-how-to-stay-secure-online.md

   - update
 ---

-Your Simple Guide to Internet Safety: Stay Secure Online The internet is an amazing place, connecting us to friends, family, information, and entertainment.
+## How to Stay Secure Online
+The internet is an amazing place, connecting us to friends, family, information, and entertainment.
 But just like the real world, it has its risks.
 For someone who isn't very good with computers, the idea of "cybersecurity" can seem complicated or scary.
 But don't worry!
 Staying safe online is mostly about understanding a few simple rules and being a little cautious.
 Think of it as learning how to safely navigate a busy city – you don't need to know how to build a car, just how to drive defensively and watch out for dangers.

 This guide will explain how to protect yourself from common online threats like hacking, scams, and viruses, whether you're using your home internet or public Wi-Fi.

-How the Internet Works (Simply Put)
+## How the Internet Works
 Imagine the internet as a giant network of roads and highways connecting billions of computers and devices worldwide.
 When you "browse the internet," your computer is sending and receiving information along these roads.
 Just like real roads, some paths are safer than others, and some drivers (or websites/people) aren't trustworthy.
-Our goal is to teach you how to spot the safe roads and avoid the dangerous ones.
+My goal is to teach you how to spot the safe roads and avoid the dangerous ones.

-1. Protecting Your Home Internet Connection
+### 1. Protecting Your Home Internet Connection
 Your home Wi-Fi is your personal gateway to the internet.
 Keeping it secure is the first line of defense.

 Secure Your Wi-Fi Network with a Strong Password: